AI Governance

 Frequently Asked Questions

-What is agentic AI and why does the EU AI Act target it?
+What is agentic AI and why does the EU AI Act classify it as high-risk?

-Agentic AI refers to autonomous AI systems that take real-world actions, trigger workflows, and make decisions without continuous human input.
-The EU AI Act targets agentic AI specifically because these systems influence outcomes at machine speed, placing them in the high-risk category under the legislation.
+Agentic AI refers to autonomous AI systems that take real-world actions, trigger workflows, approve transactions, and influence outcomes without continuous human input.
+The EU AI Act places most enterprise agents in the high-risk category because they don't just generate outputs, they act at machine speed across functions like fraud detection, credit decisioning, HR automation, and regulatory reporting.

 What does responsible AI governance look like under the EU AI Act?

-Responsible AI governance under the EU AI Act means building traceability, guardrails, and human oversight into your AI architecture from the start.
-It means agents operate within defined ethical and operational limits, decisions are logged and auditable, and humans retain the ability to intervene, correct, or override any autonomous action.
+Responsible AI governance under the EU AI Act means building traceability, guardrails, and human oversight into AI architecture from the start.
+Agents operate within defined ethical and operational limits, every decision is logged and auditable, and humans retain the ability to intervene, correct, or override any autonomous action.

 Is there an AI compliance checklist for the EU AI Act?

-While the EU AI Act does not provide a single checklist, enterprises should verify four core areas for any autonomous agent: technical documentation covering decision logic, open-loop architecture that prevents isolated operation, structured human oversight with clear intervention points, and control mechanisms that allow the system to be stopped or corrected.
-Organizations operating in the EU should treat these as minimum requirements ahead of the August 2026 enforcement deadline.
+The EU AI Act does not provide a single official checklist, but enterprises should verify four core areas for any autonomous agent: technical documentation covering decision logic, open-loop architecture that prevents isolated operation, structured human oversight with clear intervention points, and control mechanisms that allow the system to be stopped or corrected.
+These should be treated as minimum requirements ahead of the August 2026 deadline.